rafalbromirski/sass-mediaqueries/README.md

 <strong>Tip: </strong>You should start from the widest screen resolution and proceed to the narrowest one (styles are inherited from previous conditions)

 ###Example 1 - 'screen' mixin
-Instead of writing new condition for another screen resolution you can use 'screen' mixin and put new size as a parameter.</p>
+Instead of writing new condition for another screen resolution you can use 'screen' mixin and put new size as a parameter.
 ```scss
 .container
 {